soto-archive/soto-s3/README.md

 # S3

-An AWS S3 type safe client for Swift (This is part of [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift))
+An AWS S3 type safe client for Swift (This is part of [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift)).
+This repository is only updated infrequently.
+If you want a more up to date version please checkout the equivalent module in [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift)

 ## Documentation